supremeimposter/My-Vault/GATE/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Implicants in K Map.md

 ---
 # Prime Implicant
-- A ***prime implicant*** is an implicant (from the map point of view) which is *not fully contained* within anyone other implicant i.e. a cube of 1s that is as big as possible.
+- A ***prime implicant*** is an implicant (from the map point of view) which is *not fully contained* within anyone other implicant i.e. a cube of 1s that is as big as possible that is not fully contained within another bigger cube of 1s.
 - An ***essential prime implicant*** is a prime implicant that includes **at least one** 1 that is not in any other prime implicant.

 > [!important]